Girlfriend

 A girlfriend is a woman who is a friend, acquaintance or partner to the speaker, usually a female companion with whom one is platonically, romantically, or sexually involved.
 In a romantic context, this normally signifies a committed relationship where the individuals are not married.
-Other titles, for example "wife" usually signify that the individuals are legally married.
+Other titles, for example "wife", usually signify that the individuals are legally married.

 The analogous term for men is "boyfriend".

 Scope

-Partners in committed relationships are also sometimes described as a "significant others" or simply "partner", especially if the individuals are cohabiting.
+Partners in committed relationships are also sometimes described as "significant others" or simply "partners", especially if the individuals are cohabiting.

-"Girlfriend" and "partner" mean different things to different people and the distinctions between the terms are subjective.
+"Girlfriend" and "partner" mean different things to different people, and the distinctions between the terms are subjective.
 How the term is used will ultimately be determined by personal preference.